microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 show databases;
 ```

 You will see something similar to the following.
-By default MySQL installs a few system databases that it uses for it's own purposes.
+By default, MySQL installs a few system databases that it uses for its own purposes.
 It is unlikely you ever need to access these yourselves.
 Just be sure not to delete them.
 ```sh
 +----------------------+
 | Database             |